NetickNetworking/NetickDocumentation/articles/2-setting-up-the-game.md

-# 2 - Starting the Game
+# 2 - Setting Up the Game

-## Game Starter
+## Starting the Game
-There are a few methods we can use to launch the game:
+There are a few methods we can use to start the game:

 ```cs
 //Start the game as a server with a player